Saturday, December 8, 2018

 This course is directed to family and general practitioners, gastroenterologists, internists, and other primary care providers including nurse practitioners and physician assistants interested in expanding their knowledge of clinical hepatology.

-This seminar will summarize presentations made at the 68th American Association for the Study of Liver Diseases (AASLD) meeting held in Washington D.C. in October 2017.
+This seminar will summarize presentations made at the 69th American Association for the Study of Liver Diseases (AASLD) meeting held in San Francisco in November 2018.
 New information regarding the management of hepatitis C, fatty liver disease, liver cancer, and complications of portal hypertension and cirrhosis will be presented.
 In addition, case-based discussions on the current approach to patients with hepatitis C and patients with advanced liver disease will be provided.

 At the conclusion of this seminar, participants will be able to:

-- determine the most appropriate approach to the management of patients with hepatocellular carcinoma including the use of resection and transplantation.
+- implement the approach to the management of patients with hepatocellular carcinoma including the use of resection and transplantation.

-- provide appropriate management for complications of portal hypertension in patients with cirrhosis including bleeding, ascites, and hepatic encephalopathy.
+- identify manifestations and treatment of complications of portal hypertension in patients with cirrhosis including bleeding, ascites and hepatic encephalopathy.

 - General Rate